gggeek/ezperformancelogger/INSTALL.md

       read comments in ezperformancelogger.ini to find out more details about those

-    f. using Nginx and http response headers set up the 'headers' logging method, and set up nginx configuration according to https://www.nginx.com/blog/using-nginx-logging-for-application-performance-monitoring/
+    f. using Nginx and http response headers enable the 'headers' logging method, and set up nginx configuration according to: https://www.nginx.com/blog/using-nginx-logging-for-application-performance-monitoring/
+      Take care that you have to:
+      - define an 'upstream' server for connecting to php-fpm
+      - use all lowercase letter and underscores instead of dashes when defining the headers to be logged There is an example of such a configuration in the doc/ folder

 4. once logging of data is active, we recommend using a tool like httrack or wget to scan your complete website and get an overview of the performance